 You’ll need to allow space for its massive six- to 12-foot height and equal spread, and keep the potential height of the bloom stalk in mind – these sometimes grow up to 30 feet!

-Gardeners in California can find plants in five- or 15-gallon containers available from Plants Express.
+You can find plants in five-gallon containers available from Fast Growing Trees.

 Managing Pests and Disease